philippabele/onboarding-students/remote_development/init-quarkus.md

-# Setting up Git within a Docker Container
+# Setting up Quarkus within a Docker Container

-search for REPLACE-ME and enter the needed information
+Set up Git.
+Please see other instructions on how to perform this.

 run this steps as root from a docker container, step by step